simutool/.github/profile/README.md

 # SIMUTOOL Data Lake

-This article discusses the system design and motivation of a data lake / data management SaaS platform that was built for an EU Horizon 2020 project between 2015 and 2019 and comprising 8 manufacturing companies.
-If you are looking for a non-technical overview [go here instead](https://www.uni-bamberg.de/en/mobi/research/simutool).
+This article discusses the system design and motivation of a data lake / data management SaaS platform that was built for an EU _Horizon 2020_ project in the domain of computer-aided manufacturing in the aerospace and automotive industries ([SIMUTOOL](https://doi.org/10.3030/680569), 2015-2019).
+The goal of the project was to _increase the Technology Readiness Level (TRL) of the micorwave heating of composites (tooling and process optimization) to 6-7_.

-The project involved a consortium of 8 organizations working cooperatively on an R\&D project to further the state-of-the-art of *microwave-assisted manufacturing* (as opposed to classical heat oven manufacturing).
-The work was heavily data-driven (simulation, CAD modeling, sensor data, production data, etc) and required closely coupled collaboration and quick turn-around time between various groups working in different companies across 6 geographical locations.
+In this document (and github organization) we present an overview of the problem and the soltuon we developed.

+## Introduction

+The project involved 8 companies with different specializations, terminologies, properietary systems, and scopes of data confidentiality, privacy, and legality.

+The nature of the work and the structure of the project led to dense networks of closely coupled data-driven interdependencies including activities such as simulation, sensor measurements, process control, material development, tooling, and prototyping.

+Our role was support this project by devising a software solution to:

+1. Speed up turn-around time and strengthening data-driven collaborabiltiy.
+2. Support persistence and accumulation of data assets.
+3. Enable discoverability and re-use of data assets.

-Based on the insights developed based on our involvement in this domain and its end-users, we designed and developed a software suite for supporting data-driven collaboration and data sharing for manufacturing projects.
-In this repository (and github organization) we present the technical architecture as well as the source code of some form the components we developed.
+Based on the insights we developed during our involvement in this domain and its end-users, we designed and developed a data lake / data management SaaS platform.

 ## The Problem